espressif/esp-idf/docs/en/get-started/get-started-pico-kit.rst

 Start Application Development
 -----------------------------

-Before powering up the ESP32-PICO-KIT, please make sure that the board has been received in good condition with no obvious signs of damage.
+Before powering up your ESP32-PICO-KIT, please make sure that the board is in good condition with no obvious signs of damage.

-To start development of applications, proceed to section :doc:`index`, that will walk you through the following steps:

-* :ref:`get-started-setup-toolchain` in your PC to develop applications for ESP32 in C language
-* :ref:`get-started-connect` the module to the PC and verify if it is accessible
-* :ref:`get-started-build-flash` an example application to the ESP32
-* :ref:`get-started-build-monitor` instantly what the application is doing
+After that, proceed to :doc:`index`, where Section :ref:`get-started-step-by-step` will quickly help you set up the development environment and then flash an example project onto your board.

 Pin Descriptions